sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 * 232cf51 Reading numbers from file.txt to a list.
 ```

 The only difference from earlier is that both **master** and **print_the_sum_of_evens** now point to **94cc0b4** commit.
 Let's not have branches lying around, we don't need **print_the_sum_of_evens** anymore.
-In order to delete it run:
+In order to delete it, run:

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git branch -d print_the_sum_of_evens
 Deleted branch print_the_sum_of_evens (was 94cc0b4).
 ```

-Sometimes, mostly because Git does not want you to loose commits, it won 't let you delete the branch (most of the time it just means that you haven't updated your local history after merging on remote, don't worry if that doesn't mean much to you right now).
+Sometimes, mostly because Git does not want you to loose commits, it won 't let you delete the branch (most of the time it just means that you haven't updated your local history after merging on remote - don't worry if that doesn't mean much to you right now).
 You can force it with `git -D branch_name`.

-The first developer (that would be you, I mean the other developer was also you, but whatever, you get the point) wants to merge the **calculating_an_average** branch into the master as well.
-There will be two lessons to be learned from the next merge.
+The first developer (that would be you; I mean the other developer was also you, but whatever, you get the point) wants to merge the **calculating_an_average** branch into the master as well.
+There are two lessons to be learned from the next merge.
 Here is the first one:

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git merge calculating_an_average